Thomsch/tellina_user_experiment/experiment_design_doc.md

   - Keep track of the time limit for the user (using the `$SECONDS` environment variable).
   - Check if all the tasks are complete.
+    - Remind them to do the survey.
     - Remind them to uninstall the extension.
-    - Remind them to do the survey.
+[TODO: How will they do this?]
   - Send user's data to the server:
     - Task number
     - Treatment.